Same-sex parenting: Social challenges and support systems

 Children may struggle with negative attitudes about their parents from the harassment they may encounter by living in society.
 There are many risks and challenges that can occur for children of LGBT families and their parents in North America, including those in the individual domain, family domain, and community/school domain.
 Hegemonic social norms can lead some children to struggle in all or several domains.
 Social interactions at school, extracurricular activities, and religious organizations can promote negative attitudes towards their parents and themselves based on gender and sexuality.
 Bias, stereotypes, micro-aggressions, harm, and violence that both students and parents can often encounter are a result of identifying outside of social normative, cis-gender, heterosexual society or having their identity used as a weapon against them.

 The forms of harm and violence that LGBT young people can experience include physical harm and harassment, cyber harassment, assault, bullying, micro-aggressions and beyond.
 Due to the increased risk of harm experienced, children of LGBT parents and LGBT students can also experience increased levels of stress, anxiety, and self-esteem issues.
 Several legal and social protections support children and parents who experience transphobia and homophobia in the community, school, and family.
 Practicing and developing supportive networks within schools and working towards resilience skills can assist in creating safe environments for students and parents.
 Social supports, ally development, and positive school environments are direct ways to challenge homophobia and transphobia directed at these students and their families.
 Several networks and school clubs can be set up and led by student youth to create positive school environments and community environments for LGBT students and their families.
-Organizations such as Gay-Straight Alliance Network (GSA), American Civil Liberties Union(ACLU), and Gay, Lesbian, and Straight Education Network (GLSEN) can assist in supportive school environments.
+Organizations such as Gay-Straight Alliance Network (GSA), American Civil Liberties Union (ACLU), and Gay, Lesbian & Straight Education Network (GLSEN) can assist in supportive school environments.
 Community resources for LGBT children and parents such as the Human Rights Campaign (HRC), The Trevor Project, and Parents, Families, and Friends of Lesbians and Gays (PFLAG) can assist in building personal support systems.